-Regents Awards for Children of Deceased or Disabled Veterans
+Awards for Children of Veterans (CV)

-An award of \$450 per year is available to students who are the children of veterans who have died, have a current disability of 50 percent or more, or had such a disability at the time of death, resulting from United States military service during one of the following periods: April 16, 1917-November 11, 1918; December 7, 1941-December 31, 1946; June 25, 1950-July 27, 1953; or October 1, 1961-March 29, 1973.
+An award of \$450 per year is available to children of veterans who have died, have a current disability of 40 percent or more, or had such a disability at the time of death, resulting from United States military service during specified periods.
 This award, available to New York State residents, is independent of family income or tuition and is made in addition to other grants or awards to which the applicant may be entitled.